robinzevallos/Kasay.DependencyProperty.UWP.Fody/README.md

         }
     }
 ```
-As Observed DependencyProperty declarations in UWP are redundant and repetitive, but adding the attibute AutoDependencyProperty leaves the code clean.
+As Observed DependencyProperty declarations in UWP are redundant and repetitive, but adding the attibute Bind to each property leaves the code clean.